Did you know...

 - You must retain any and all supporting documents for six years.

-- Allows you to claim expenses for your office supplies and a reasonable portion of your home office expenses
+- Allows you to deduct expenses incurred for office supplies and a reasonable portion of your home office expenses

 - Eligible expenses include expenses for office supplies used within the context of your work (paper, ink, etc.) and a reasonable portion of utilities, internet access at home, rent payments for tenants (but not mortgage payments for owners) and maintenance and minor repair costs

-- You cannot claim a deduction for expenses reimbursed by your employer
+- You cannot ask for a deduction for expenses reimbursed by your employer

-If you decide to use the detailed method, you will have to determine the size and use of the space you used for work in order to calculate the reasonable portion for the deduction.
-The website for the Canada Revenue Agency describes how to calculate this.
+You will need to know the size and percentage of time you use the space for work in order to calculate the reasonable proportion for the deduction The website for the Canada Revenue Agency describes how to calculate this.

-What information do you need for your income tax return?
+What information do you need to submit your tax return?

 - RRSP contributions